centreon/centreon-documentation/fr/graph-views/procedures.md

 ### Configure your database

-Access your MySQL server where the Centreon MAP database is stored (the Centreon MAP database is called 'centreon\_studio' by default).
+Access your MariaDB server where the Centreon MAP database is stored (the Centreon MAP database is called 'centreon\_studio' by default).

 Run the following commands: